Ramen Japanese noodle soup is possible with German ingredients

 • Potatoes (small cubes)

-• Onions/shallots (very thin rings, not cut into cubes)
+• Onions/shallots (very thin rings, not diced)

-• Leeks (thin slices)
+• Leek (thin slices)

-• Cabbage (white cabbage, pak choi, ... - in bite-sized pieces)
+• Cabbage (white cabbage, pak choi, ... — cut into bite-sized pieces)

 • Egg (raw or cooked)

-• Meat (sautéed or cooked, thinly sliced)
+• Meat (pan-fried or boiled, thinly sliced)

 • Peas (cooked)

-Ordering Ramen in Japan
+Ordering ramen in Japan

-Tips for Eating Ramen
+Tips for eating ramen

 Comments